ecetter/slurmintro/README.md

 # slurmintro
-A simple introduction to Slurm
+A simple introduction to Slurm.